-- Bachelor's degree in Computer Science, covering material at least equivalent to Duquesne University's undergraduate courses in operating systems, algorithms, and Calculus I along with their prerequisites.
+- Bachelor's degree in Computer Science, covering material at least equivalent to Duquesne University's undergraduate majors-level courses in operating systems, algorithms, and their prerequisites.
+We also expect a first course in calculus, such as Calculus I or a business calculus course.

 - Students without the proper background may be admitted provisionally, but will be required to satisfactorily complete missing foundational courses as specified above before taking graduate courses.
 This foundational coursework will not count towards the necessary graduate credits.